-- The Helen and Peter Bing Children's Garden, introducing youngsters to the wonders of the natural world through interactive sculptural elements - The Rose Hills Foundation Conservatory for Botanical Science and the Associated Foundations Teaching Greenhouse, providing hands-on botanical science opportunities for children and families, and showcasing orchids and other tropical collections - Laboratories for research where botanists are using cryopreservation techniques to safely freeze and conserve fragile plant tissue, and where genetic research reveals much about the evolutionary history of cycads - The Ranch Garden, for testing and demonstrating contemporary ideas about sustainable urban agriculture • Collections include more than 15,000 species of plants.

-• Additional garden areas devoted to roses and camellias, each collection with more than 1,000 different cultivars. • The Australian, Herb, Jungle, Lily Ponds, Palm, and Subtropical gardens are among other important botanical attractions.
-Research Each year, some 2,000 scholars in the fields of history, literature, art history, and the history of science, technology, and medicine come from around the world to conduct academic research in The Huntington's library and art collections.
+- The Helen and Peter Bing Children's Garden, introducing youngsters to the wonders of the natural world through interactive sculptural elements. - The Rose Hills Foundation Conservatory for Botanical Science and the Associated Foundations Teaching Greenhouse, providing hands-on botanical science opportunities for children and families, and showcasing orchids and other tropical collections. - Laboratories for research where botanists are using cryopreservation techniques to safely freeze and conserve fragile plant tissue, and where genetic research reveals much about the evolutionary history of cycads. - The Ranch Garden, for testing and demonstrating contemporary ideas about sustainable urban agriculture. • Collections include more than 84,000 accessioned living plants. • Additional garden areas devoted to roses and camellias, each collection with more than 1,000 different cultivars. • The Australian, Herb, Jungle, Lily Ponds, Palm, and Subtropical gardens are among other important botanical attractions.
+Research Each year, some 2,000 scholars in the fields of history, literature, art history, and the history of science, technology, and medicine come from around the world to conduct academic research in The Huntington's Library and Art collections.
 About 150 of these faculty and graduate students receive research grants or fellowships, which are awarded through a rigorous process of external peer review.
 The scholarship that is carried out in the reading rooms results in academic monographs and scholarly articles, in bestselling and prizewinning books, in acclaimed documentary films, and in many of the history and social studies texts used to educate the nation's schoolchildren.
 The Huntington also disseminates research through an extensive program of academic conferences, workshops, seminars, and lectures.
-In partnerships with the University of Southern California and Caltech, The Huntington has established three research centers: The USC-Huntington Early Modern Studies Institute supports advanced research and scholarship on human societies between 1450 and 1800; the Huntington-USC Institute on California and the West brings together historians, journalists, and policymakers to investigate the history of the American West; and the Research Institute for the History of Science and Technology at Caltech and The Huntington facilitates the exploration of the history of science and technology.
+In partnerships with USC and Caltech, The Huntington has established three research centers: The USC-Huntington Early Modern Studies Institute supports advanced research and scholarship on human societies between 1450 and 1800; the Huntington-USC Institute on California and the West brings together historians, journalists, and policymakers to investigate the history of the American West; and the Research Institute for the History of Science and Technology at Caltech and The Huntington facilitates the exploration of the history of science and technology.
 The Huntington also participates with other neighboring institutions through several humanities collaborations with Caltech and through The Huntington-University of California Program for the Advancement of the Humanities.
-Education The Huntington's education programs interpret the collections and promote lifelong learning to a broad audience. • Each year, more than 14,000 students participate in school-based programs on campus. • The Huntington partners with schools and school districts to provide deep, long-term engagement with students and teachers through school visits and professional development for teachers.
-Education staff use inquiry-based techniques and then help educators implement these techniques in their own teaching. • More than 21,000 households participate each year in educational public programs, including classes, workshops, and our summer program for children, Huntington Explorers. • The Huntington collaborates regularly with the Boys and Girls Club, YWCA, and other community organizations serving young people and diverse audiences.
-Architecture at a Glance The Huntington is also known for its architecture.
+Education The Huntington's education programs interpret the collections and promote lifelong learning to a broad audience. • Each year, more than 15,000 students participate in school-based programs on campus. • The Huntington partners with schools and school districts to provide deep, long-term engagement with students and teachers through school visits and professional development for teachers.
+Education staff uses inquiry-based techniques and then helps educators implement these techniques into their own teaching. • Nearly 80,000 individuals participate each year in educational public programs, including classes, workshops, and our summer program for children, Huntington Explorers.
+More than 50,000 guests explore the Mapel Orientation Gallery as part of their visit. • The Huntington collaborates regularly with the Boys and Girls Club, YWCA, and other community organizations serving young people and diverse audiences.
+Architecture at a Glance The Huntington is known for its architecture.